 - Their center of business or economic interests is located in Italy.

 Non-residents are only taxed on their income generated within Italy, namely from employment, financial investments, and real estate.
-Italy Golden Visa is a great way to get your residency in Italy and reside there for 183 days a year.

-Types of Taxes in Italy
+Taxes for Individuals in Italy

 Personal income tax